 Choose a faculty chair for your MA paper committee early.
 You should have done so by early in the fall semester of your second year at the latest.
-Meet with her/him to discuss your M.A. paper idea.
-Be sure she/he knows that you want her/him to be the chair, and not just to be on the committee.
+Meet with them to discuss your MA paper idea.
+Be sure they know that you want them to be the chair, and not just to be on the committee.
 You can change the committee chair later if you want to, but we've had cases where a faculty member didn't realize she/he was a student's committee chair until a few weeks before the MA paper defense.
 Don't let that happen to you.

 You need two other faculty members for your MA committee.
-Usually it's a good idea to ask the chair for advice about this, though that isn't required.
+Usually, it's a good idea to ask the chair for advice about this, though that isn't required.
 Here too it's wise to ask faculty relatively early, as some end up getting asked by quite a few students and are thus less likely to be able to say yes to you if you delay.

 You must be in regular contact with your committee chair regarding the progress of the paper.
 How closely you work with the other members of the committee is up to you and them.
 Some students get regular feedback from them; others have little or no contact with them until the paper is essentially done.
 You also need to negotiate a schedule for delivering drafts.
-A general rule of thumb is should have a draft of the paper for her/him no later than spring break, but your chair may have other preferences.
+A general rule of thumb is to have a draft of the paper for her/him no later than spring break, but your chair may have other preferences.

 Consult with your chair as to when to share your draft with the full committee.
-At the very latest, you should plan to submit a complete draft of your thesis--preferably already revised in consultation with your chair-to everyone on your committee no later than three weeks prior to the defense.
-This gives them time to read it and to let you know if any changes are needed before the defense.
+At the very latest, you should plan to submit a complete draft of your thesis-preferably already revised in consultation with your chair- to everyone on your committee no later than three weeks prior to the defense.
+This gives them time to read it and to let you know if you need to make any changes before the defense.

-Committee members should receive the FINAL version of the M.A. paper no less than two week prior to the defense.
-Some faculty may need more time depending on other commitments-check with your committee members well in advance as to by when they need the paper in order to review it before your defense.
-You must make copies at your own expense since this would fall under your status as a graduate student.
+Committee members should receive the FINAL version of the MA paper no less than two- weeks prior to the defense.
+Some faculty may need more time depending on other commitments - check with your committee members well in advance as to when they need the paper in order to review it before your defense.